 My most valuable trick: USE BABY WIPES!
 After you paint each student’s hand, give them a baby wipe to clean some of the paint off.
-This way they are less likely to stain their clothes or anything they bump into on the way to wash their hands.
+This way, they are less likely to stain their clothes or anything they bump into while washing their hands.

 I always make it simple, write the words “Happy Thanksgiving” by copying it from the word card in lowercase or uppercase depending on the age of the student, draw a turkey, and write their name on the inside using their name card if needed for extra support.
 If you have younger students, you can write the words in yellow, and they can trace it.
 Kids may enjoy embellishing their cards with thanksgiving stickers or washi tape to their cards if they mostly scribble.